 My rough plan for the whole building.

-Also if you’re wondering… The houses on the two sides are just pictures I found.
+I know the shopfront design in my research are really fancy, but those in my chosen location are actually quite simple.
+I just replicated one of them, which is a bit boring, but to actually design something from scratch might be too ambitious.
+I painted and added signs on them in photoshop.
+Not too bad!Also if you’re wondering… The houses on the two sides are just pictures I found.
 On set they are probably gonna be built as flats, so we can get the shots of someone entering the building, mixed with shots from the location.
 (I actually wish I could look into location adaptation for that)

-People liked it and Claire approved my red ‘stain’ idea, which made me really happy.
+Isn’t it cutePeople liked it and Claire approved my red ‘stain’ idea, which made me really happy.
 Contextualizing the set/prop has always been something I enjoy doing, but yeah Claire said she was a bit worried that it’s too ambiguous, and so I found it difficult to be at the mid-point of being too obvious and too ambiguous.
 But it seems that it worked well this time.

 Am I happy?
 Yes.
 Especially with my prop, I manged to find something not too basic, involved in the story and has different stages which I can play with.
 Also I think I did a pretty good job in Blender as a beginner!
 With my set there’s obviously more to play with but for now I’m really happy with the renders and they really convey the delicate and mysterious feeling I aimed for.